What is the true meaning of Setsubun? The Meaning of Bean-throwing, How to do it, and What to eat

 The bean-throwing ceremony is held at night.
 Start with all the doors and windows of the house open.
 The beans are thrown with the call of "Oni wa soto, Fuku wa uchi" ("Oni wa soto, Fuku wa uchi").
 Traditionally, the "New Year's Man" is responsible for the bean-throwing ceremony, but it is not necessary to be the "New Year's Man" at home.
 The general practice is to hold the Masu in your left hand and throw the beans with your right hand from the bottom of the Masu.

-The call for the beans may vary from region to region, but the beans are thrown from the inside of the house to the outside while saying "Oni wa soto" (ogres are outside), and then to each room while saying "Fuku wa uchi" (good fortune is inside).
+The call for the beans may vary from region to region, but the beans are thrown from the inside of the house toward the outside while saying "Oni wa soto" (ogres are outside), and then into each room while saying "Fuku wa uchi" (good fortune is inside).
 After the bean-throwing ceremony, all doors and windows of the house are closed.
 After the bean-throwing ceremony, eat the number of beans added to your age.
 This is meant to pray for good health and good health.

 What to eat on Setsubun and its meaning